spielmanlab/spielmanlab.github.io/content/project/datascience/index.md

 This website contains all materials used in BIOL 01301 Spring 2020 at Rowan University with Dr. Spielman.
 This course meets Monday 12:30-1:45 in SCI 239, Wednesday 12:30-1:45 in SCI 226, and Thursday 11-1:45 in SCI 239.

-**All grading and assignment submissions (unless otherwise stated) will be hosted on [Blackboard](https://rowan.blackboard.com/), but course materials will be posted on this site.**
+**All grading and assignment submissions (unless otherwise stated) will be hosted on [Blackboard](https://rowan.blackboard.com/), but course materials will be posted on this site and/or within the [rstudio.cloud](https://rstudio.cloud) BIOL01301 space.**

 <br>